ga4gh/va-spec/docs/source/modeling-foundations.rst

    **Legend** A class-level view of the 'associative' structure that Core-IM Statements take (as opposed to the 'hierarchical' structure of Core-IM class definitions that is depicted in the previous figure).
 Italicized text under class names illustrate the kind of information each class may report in the case of a Variant Pathogenicity Statement supported by Population Allele Frequency evidence.

+In this structure:
-In this structure, a **Statement** object roots a central axis where it is linked to one or more **Evidence Lines** representing discrete arguments for or against it, and each Evidence Line may then be linked to one or more pieces of information used to build as evidence such an argument (i.e. **Evidence Items**).
-Surrounding this Statement-EvidenceLine-EvidenceItem axis are classes that describe the provenance of these artifacts, including **Contributions** made to them by **Agents**, **Activities** performed in doing so, **Methods** that specify their creation, and **Documents** that describe them.
+* A **Statement** object roots a central axis where it is linked to one or more **Evidence Lines** representing discrete arguments for or against it.
+* Each **Evidence Line** may then be linked to one or more **Evidence Items** - pieces of information used to build an evidence-based argument.
+* Surrounding this central axis are classes that describe the provenance of these artifacts, including **Contributions** made to them by **Agents**, **Activities** performed in doing so, **Methods** that specify their creation, and **Documents** that describe them.

 This structure allows precise tracking of provenance information at the level of a Statement and each supporting Evidence Line and Item.
 A simple data example illustrating the structure of a Variant Pathogenicity Statement can be found `here <https://va-ga4gh.readthedocs.io/en/latest/examples/variant-pathogenicity-statement.html>`_.

 Statement Semantics
 $$$$$$$$$$$$$$$$$$$
 Every Statement object in the Core-IM puts forth a **Proposition** - a possible fact it assesses or reports to be true.
 The semantics of this Proposition are explicitly captured using ``subject``, ``predicate``, and ``object`` attributes, and optional ``qualifier`` attribute(s).
 An assessment of the Proposition's validity can be captured using ``direction``, ``strength``, and ``score`` attributes - which indicate whether the Proposition is reported to be true or false, and the level of confidence or evidence supporting this claim.
 For details, see `here <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/entities/information-entities/statement.html>`_.

-This model supports two "modes of use" for Statements, which differ in what they say about their Proposition, and can be distinguished by how the ``direction`` and ``strength`` or ``score`` attributes are populated.
+This model supports two **"Modes of Use**" for Statements, which differ in what they say about their Proposition, and can be distinguished by how the ``direction`` and ``strength`` or ``score`` attributes are populated.

 #.
 In **"Assertion Mode"**, a Statement simply reports an SPOQ proposition to be true or false (e.g. that "BRCA2 c.8023A>G is pathogenic for Breast Cancer").
 The``strength` and ``score`` attributes are not populated, and ``direction`` is assumed true/supports if not otherwise indicated.
 This mode is used by project reporting conclusive assertions about a domain of discourse, but not providing confidence or evidence level assessments.